-It’s a powerful tool for understanding how brands operate.
+It’s a powerful tool for understanding how brands operate – and then translating that into their brand positioning.
 Locating brands on the wheel allows us to take a deep look at how today’s most influential companies are shaping our consciousness.

 On the Brand Feel Wheel, the Adventure Quadrant exists on the Known-Progressive side of the Perception Axes.
-Brands in this quadrant provide a known experience with a progressive position.
+Brands in this quadrant provide a known experience with a progressive brand positioning.

-• They’re offering a product or service you’re familiar with, but adding a twist that makes them the better, smarter and easier choice.
+- They’re offering a product or service you’re familiar with.
+However, they are adding a twist that makes them the better, smarter, and/or easier choice.

-Because they combine the known with the progressive, Adventure Brands are often disruptors.
+Because they combine the known with the progressive, Adventure Brands are often industry disruptors.

 • Disruptors are companies that respond to a gap in an established sector and create a better way of delivering what we want.

-• They create products, services, or ways of doing things that displace existing market leaders and turn industries on their heads.
+• Disruptive brands create products, services, or ways of doing things that displace existing market leaders and turn industries on their heads.
 It’s not that they are the first to do something– it’s that they do it so much better.

-• Some famous Adventure Brands that have disrupted their respective industries: Uber, Tesla, Dollar Shave Club, Airbnb, SpaceX.
+Some famous Adventure Brands that have disrupted their respective industries include Uber, Tesla, Dollar Shave Club, Airbnb, and SpaceX.

-Successful Adventure Brands connect buying their product or service with achieving one of these desired feelings, providing a much more powerful incentive than the offering alone.
-Let’s look at three examples of campaigns created by Adventure Brands that play on these powerful emotions.
+These brands connect buying their product or service with achieving one of these three desired feelings, providing a much more powerful incentive than the offering alone.
+Let’s look at three examples of campaigns created by Adventure Brands that play on powerful emotions.